 Award recipients need to earn a passing grade to maintain their Enhanced Tuition Awards, provided they earn a total of 30 credits over the course of a year, including the summer semester.
 Recipients should keep in mind that they may have other awards which also carry academic standards that differ from those required for the Enhanced Tuition Awards.

 Can I get an award if I'm a transfer student?

-A student who transferred to Utica College is eligible for an Enhanced Tuition Award if they are on track to complete on time based on the number of credits accepted by UC.
+A student who transferred to Utica University is eligible for an Enhanced Tuition Award if they are on track to complete on time based on the number of credits accepted by Utica.

 Once I receive the scholarship, is it possible to lose it?